Pahana-vn/LightMyDesk/README.md

 "LightMyDesk brings you smart and effective lighting solutions for study and work spaces.
 With a diverse collection of desk lamps, we are committed to providing quality products and designs.
 Sophisticated design, helps enhance productivity and concentration in work and study.
 With a focus on the needs of pupils, students and home learning platform lovers, LightMyDesk offers a choice perfect for home workspaces, offices and online learning spaces.
 Explore our collection today to make your workspace brighter and more productive !”

-Hopefully this description will help your website attract more customers.

 =======================================

 Supervisor : Phạm Công Danh